Pomax/are-we-flying/docs/index.md

     return errors.length ? errors : true;
   }

-  // for triggers, when clients call this.server.trigger(...), we do: async trigger(client, eventName, value) {
+  // And for triggers, we forward those too, but we only allow single triggers per call.Ï async trigger(client, eventName, value) {
     if (!api.connected) return false;
-    if (!client.authenticated) return false;
     api.trigger(eventName, value);
   }
 }